 There, you will learn everything you want to know about budgets and budgeting.

 To help you get a jump start on with your budget, and to make sure you don’t leave off any categories, download our free budget template.
 This form has helped thousands get started with creating a budget.

-HOUSEHOLD BUDGET CATEGORIES
+SIMPLE BUDGET CATEGORIES

-Once you have your form, you are ready to figure out your categories!
+Once you have your form, you are ready to figure out your budget categories!
 While you may not have each of these as individual line items on your form, just make sure you include them all somewhere in your budget!

 These are all of the monthly donations you make to various charities.
 Don’t forget about those you may make only once or twice a year as well!